mehulgohil/shorti.fy/README.md

    1. Authentication—Valid Bearer Token and Email ID
    2. Authorization—We check the email ID from bearer token is found in DB.
 If not, we give a 401.

+## Encoding Algo

+For encoding, we will be using Base62 (Alphanumeric Values) with 7 characters.
+This will generate upto (62^7) 3.5 Trillion unique short URLS.
+Even if our system shortens 1000 new URLS per second, it will take approx 100 years to exhaust this list.

+### Ways to generate short URL
+#### 1. Random 7 character alphanumeric string
+We randomly generate a unique string from alphanumeric characters of length 7

+Problems:
+1. Probability that the hashed value can be collided (Very small chance but possible)

+Probable Solution:
+1. Each time a short url is generated, we check if that exists in DB or not, maybe with BLOOM Filter

+#### 2. MD5 and Base62 Encode
+MD5 algorithm as a hash function, then it will generate a hash value.
+Base62 Encodes the hash value and selects the first 7 characters.

+Problems:
+1. This will output the same short url for the same long url, which is not acceptable for different users.
+2. Probability that the hashed value can be collided (Because we're selecting the first 7 characters)

+Probable Solutions:
+1. We can append the root url with a counter value which increments each time a write request is called.
+2. We append the root url with the user details this will ensure the uniqueness of short url.